Completed Experiment Page¶

 This feature is not supported for Image or multiclass Time Series experiments.

-Diagnose Model on New Dataset: For more information, refer to Model Performance on Another Dataset.
+Diagnose Model on New Dataset: For more information, see Model Performance on Another Dataset.

 Model Actions drop-down:

-Transform Dataset: Refer to Transforming Another Dataset.
+Fit & Transform Dataset: See Fit and transform dataset.
 (Not available for Time Series experiments.)

 Shapley Values drop-down: Download Shapley values for original or transformed features.
 Driverless AI calls XGBoost and LightGBM SHAP functions to get contributions for transformed features.
 Shapley for original features is approximated from transformed features by evenly splitting (naive method) the contribution amongst the contributing features.
 For more information, see Shapley values in DAI.
 Select Fast Approximation to make Shapley predictions using only a single fold and model from all of the available folds and models in the ensemble.
 For more information on the fast approximation options, refer to the